-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

-5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to conduct CMRAs on seven files between 26 June 2017 and 10 July 2024, in breach of Regulation 28 of the MLRs 2017.
-Between 6 October 2011 to 25 June 2017, the firm failed to establish and maintain risk-sensitive policies and procedures (P&Ps), in breach of Regulation 20 of the MLRs 2007.
-Following on from this, between 26 June 2017 and November 2023 the firm failed to maintain a record in writing of its policies, controls and procedures (PCPs) and regularly review and update them, in breach of Regulation 19 of the MLRs 2017.
-The firm had PCPs from November 2023 to 10 July 2024, however they were non-compliant, once again causing a breach of Regulation 19 of the MLRs 2017.
-Finally, the firm failed to have a documented FWRA between 26 June 2017 and November 2023, causing a breach of Regulation 18 of the MLRs 2017.

-5.3 The SRA considers the of the misconduct was medium (score of four).
+- 5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
+This is because between 26 June 2017 and 31 July 2024, it failed to have in place a FWRA, in breach of Regulation 18 of the MLRs 2017.
+Between 6 October 2011 and 25 June 2017, it failed to determine the extent of CDD measures on a risk-sensitive basis, in breach of Regulation 7(3) of the MLRs 2007.
+Between 26 June 2017 and 31 July 2024, it failed to conduct client and matter risk assessments (CMRAs), in breach of Regulations 28(12) and 28(13) of the MLRs 2017.
+Finally, between 26 June 2017 and 4 February 2025, it failed to maintain fully compliant PCPs, in breach of Regulation 19 of the MLRs 2017. - 5.3 The SRA considers the impact of the misconduct was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-We note the firm undertakes all of its work in scope of the money laundering regulations, with the majority being in the field of conveyancing.
+We note the firm undertakes the majority of its work in scope of the money laundering regulations, with half of it being in the field of conveyancing.
 This puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.

-5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
-The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate.

-5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2017, with the aggravating factor that it performs a significant amount of work in conveyancing, but there is no evidence of any harm being caused or of an unwillingness to improve.
-Based on the firm's annual domestic turnover, the fine results in a basic penalty of £15,813.

-5.6 The SRA considers that the basic penalty should be reduced by 25%, in terms of mitigation discount, to £11,860.
-This reduction follows the following factors in the Guidance that apply to this case: a) The firm has taken steps to rectify its failures, by documenting CMRAs (including historically), undertaking relevant CMRA and source of funds training and also producing compliant PCPs and a FWRA. b) The firm has shown a positive attitude towards the investigation and has cooperated with the SRA's AML Proactive Supervision and Investigations teams.

-5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
-Therefore, no adjustment is necessary to remove this and the amount of the fine is £11,860.
+- 5.4 The nature and impact scores add up to seven, placing the conduct in penalty bracket Band 'C'.
+The Guidance indicates a broad penalty bracket of between 1.6% and 3.2% of the firm's annual domestic turnover is appropriate. - 5.5 The SRA agree a fine in this bracket because the firm should have been aware of its statutory obligations under the MLRs 2007 and MLRs 2017, with the aggravating factor that it performs a significant amount of work in conveyancing, but there is no evidence of any harm being caused or of an unwillingness to improve.
+Based on the firm's annual domestic turnover, the fine results in a basic penalty of £2,548. - 5.6 The SRA considers that the basic penalty should be reduced by ten percent, in terms of mitigation discount, to £2,294.
+This reduction follows the following factors in the Guidance that apply to this case: - a.
+The firm has taken steps to rectify its failures, by documenting CMRAs (including historically), undertaking relevant CMRA and source of funds training and also producing compliant PCPs and a FWRA. - The firm has shown a positive attitude towards the investigation and has cooperated with the SRA's AML Proactive Supervision and Investigations teams. - 5.7 The firm does not appear to have made any financial gain or received any other benefit as a result of its conduct.
+Therefore, no adjustment is necessary to remove this and the amount of the fine is £2,294.

-6. Publication
+Publication

-6.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication.

-6.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
+- 6.1 Rule 9.2 of the SRA Regulatory and Disciplinary Procedure Rules states that any decision under Rule 3.1 or 3.2, including a Financial Penalty, shall be published unless the particular circumstances outweigh the public interest in publication. - 6.2 The SRA considers it appropriate that this agreement is published in the interests of transparency in the regulatory and disciplinary process.
 The firm agrees to the publication of this agreement.